Reversal Oil Trading Chart Setups

 - Forms after an extended move upward

-- This formation indicates that there will be a reversal in the crude oil market
+- This formation indicates that there will be a reversal in the market

-- We sell when crude oil price breaks below the neck line point: see below for explanation.
+- We sell when price breaks below the neck line point: see below for explanation.

-The double tops look like an M-Shape, the best reversal oil signal is where the second top is lower than the first one as shown below, this means that the reversal can be confirmed by drawing a downwards oil trend line as shown below.
-If a trader opens a sell oil signal the stop loss will be placed just above this downward oil trend line.
+The double tops look like an M-Shape, the best reversal oil signal is where the second top is lower than the first one as pictured below, this means that the reversal can be confirmed by drawing a down-wards oil trend line as shown below.
+If one opens a sell oil signal the stop loss will be placed just above this downward trend line.

 M Shaped